teddy4445/SubStrat/README.md

 - **analysis_converge_process.py**: This class analyze and plot the converge process of a summary algorithm.
 - **summary_wellness_scores.py**: A static class with methods for evaluating the wellness of a summary.
 - **multi_score_multi_ds_experiment.py**: This class generates a summary table of a summary's algorithm performance over multiple score functions, datasets, and summary sizes.
+- **table.py**: A simple table class, allowing to populate pandas' dataframe object in an easy way for this programmer.
+- **converge_report.py**: A class responsible to store and provide analysis on a summary's algorithm converge process.

 <a name="dependancies"/>